 Another Strong Angel

-The seven seals of the Father’s scroll have been broken by Jesus Christ (Rev. 5) and six trumpets have been blown by six angels (Rev. 8-9).
+The seven seals of the Father’s scroll have been broken by Jesus Christ (Revelation 5) and six trumpets have been blown by six angels (Revelation 8-9).
 Each one has brought destruction, suffering, and pain.
 The end of the world is near because God at last is at war with this sinful world.
 At the end of Revelation 9, we were told that even with all the misery the world will not repent and turn to God.
 Most of the world will continue to reject God.

 As we come to Revelation 10, we will discover that a pause in the action has occurred and God is giving us another scene to watch.
 It is one of the strong angels who have descended from heaven.
 The first strong angel appeared in Revelation 5:2.

 And I saw another strong angel coming down out of heaven, clothed with a cloud; and the rainbow was upon his head, and his face was like the sun, and his feet like pillars of fire; and he had in his hand a little book which was open.
 And he placed his right foot on the sea and his left on the land; and he cried out with a loud voice, as when a lion roars; and when he had cried out, the seven peals of thunder uttered their voices.
-NASB) Rev. 10:1-3
+Revelation 10:1-3 (NASB)

 The angel is clothed in a cloud with a rainbow on his head.
 His face is glowing and so are his feet.
 This strong angel is so tall that he is able to stand on both the land and sea at the same time.
 This implies that God controls everything on both the land and the sea, and the book the angel holds describes the remaining judgments to follow.
 This strong angel is huge and everything else is small compared to him, including the “little book.”